The Transgender Dictionary

 General Information

 There are various reasons why someone might detransition.
+Below is a list of some of the most common reasons why.

 One of the most common reasons for detransition is simply a change in identity.
 Some transgender people who first transition in a binary way (aka FTM or MTF) end up identifing as a nonbinary gender later on.

 Some people detransition due to financial reasons.
-Hormonal treatments aren't always covered by insurance, and sometimes they can get expensive to continue paying for.
+Hormonal treatments are not always covered by insurance, and sometimes they can get expensive to continue paying for.
 Being unable to afford this treatment leads some people to detransition against their will.
-Sometimes local laws will change to disallow someone from having the right to continue treatment

 Some people detransition due to health issues.
 While its not common.
 Some disorders are incompatible with hormonal treatments.
 This can make some transgender people discouraged from continuing to transition even socially when they are unable to undergo gender affirming medical treatments.